guettli/golang-and-vscode/README.md

 After a search the searched term is still highlighted.
 I use ctrl-b to hide the panel on the left side, which removes the highlighting.
 Maybe there is an alternative solution?

+# Git

+I use the GitLens plugin.

+mark some lines in vscode and create a hyperlink to Github which highlight these lines via `ctrl-p "GitLens: Copy Remote File URL"`.
+Handy if you want to point someone to a part of a file.

 # Plugins

 [Go](https://marketplace.visualstudio.com/items?itemName=golang.go) Official Plugin, provided by the Go team at Google.